caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 * As a result, public health teams are often left reacting to crises rather than preventing them.
 To enhance prevention capabilities, public health teams need better foresight to deploy resources early.

-* I’m personally motivated by witnessing how hard-hit rural areas are affected by the opioid crisis.

 ---